 About Public Impact Research Initiative Grants

-The PIRI program prioritizes research that is centered around cogenerated ideas of mutual benefit to the researcher(s) and partner(s), and endeavors to combine academic knowledge with community based knowledge in a multidirectional and reciprocal way.
-We are interested in supporting research that expands who is included in the generation of knowledge and recognizes the assets that community members bring to those of university members.
+We are interested in supporting research that expands who is included in the generation of knowledge and recognizes the assets that community members bring to the development of research.
 We value the inclusion of partners and public impacts that have been historically excluded in academic practices.

 Eligibility and Award Criteria